 Do you ever feel like you don’t have enough time in the week to art journal?
-Today I wanted to share a fun and simple way to make a little journaling time for you each and every day and create full pages you love in between your busy schedule – without a big mess!
+Today I wanted to share a fun and simple way to make a little journaling time for you each and every day – without a big mess!

 I call it the Block by Block Weekly Journaling method – where you create a full page spread over the course of a week or a few days.

 The “messy part” is done up front so that you can continue to create in your art journal without necessarily having to make a giant big mess or needing to pull out the art supplies.

 We basically create a block grid-style background for our journal and then whenever we have time we can easily add to it anywhere or even just a few minutes a day.

 You also don’t need to drag out all the art supplies to do this method, so it’s great for days you don’t have a ton of energy or maybe only have access to a pen or a glue stick.